peterkeller/peterkeller.github.io/_posts/2016-03-19-share-volume-with-docker-on-macos.md

 ---

 This post shows how to share any MacOS volume in a Docker container.
-We use docker-machine with boot2docker together with VirtualBox on MacOS.
+We use docker-machine together with VirtualBox on MacOS.
 See older posts of mine how this can be done.

 ## Share user home directory